 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.

-You might also consider subscribing to our FREE email series to Boost your Home Baking Skills!
-And our regular newsletter.
+You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
+Or connect via Facebook, Instagram, and Pinterest.

-Easy Tomato Galette
+Easy Fresh Tomato Galette (with homemade crust)

 Ingredients

 - 1 tablespoon fresh herbs, chopped.
-I use thyme, oregano, and sometimes basil (or you can add it to the cheese mixture, it's simpler and you still get the flavor)
+I use thyme, oregano, and sometimes basil (or you can add it to the cheese mixture; it's simpler, and you still get the flavor)

 For the filling:

-- ¾ cup cream cheese
+- ¾ cup cream cheese or soft goat cheese

-- ¼ cup grated Parmesan cheese (or Asiago or white Cheddar)
+- ¼ cup grated Parmesan cheese, or Asiago or white Cheddar

 - 1 tablespoon olive oil